Results 9 - 16 of 54 results

 First edition of the third James Bond title, arguably one of the best Bond novels.

-This particular copy is from the library of British Army Office Leslie Nathanson, who served in North Africa, was captured in Libya by the German army in 1942, imprisoned in Italy and later escaped to cross through Northern Italy to safety in Switzerland.
+This particular copy is from the library of British Army Officer Leslie Nathanson, who served in North Africa, was captured in Libya by the German army in 1942, imprisoned in Italy and later escaped to cross through Northern Italy to safety in Switzerland.
 After the war Nathanson founded the law firm Nabarro LLP, and in 1956 purchased the beautiful Villa La Pietra [Boselli; “

 house with the blue shutters”] in Levanto, on the coast of La Spezia, Italy.
 Nathanson’s wonderful bookplate shows the Villa in colour.
 Signed and dated ‘Feb, 1956’ by him in pencil.